How to Optimize Website Speed for Black Friday

 Now that we have covered server-side performance, these next tips are for optimizing the client side, the website itself.

-According to a Harris 2015 poll, 46% of shoppers have said that they will never return to a slow website.
-A survey conducted by Akamai in 2017 shows that just a 100 millisecond delay can hurt conversion rates by up to 7%.
+A survey conducted by Akamai in 2019 shows that just a 100 millisecond delay can hurt conversion rates by up to 7%.

 Fortunately, there are several free tools that you can use to quickly speed up load time (leading to higher conversions):